Patricio Aylwin: Domestic policy

-Patricio Aylwin was elected president of the Republic on 14 December 1989.
+Patricio Aylwin was elected president of Chile on 14 December 1989.

 Although Chile had officially become a democracy, the Chilean military led by Pinochet remained highly powerful during the presidency of Aylwin, and the Constitution ensured the continued influence of Pinochet and his commanders, which prevented his government from achieving many of the goals it had set, such as the restructuring of the Constitutional Court and the reduction of Pinochet's political power.
 His administration, however, initiated direct municipal elections, the first of which were held in June 1992.
-In spite of the severe limits imposed on Aylwin's government by the Constitution, over four years, it "altered power relations in its favor in the state, in civil society, and in political society."
+In spite of the severe limits imposed on Aylwin's government by the Constitution, over four years, it "altered power relations in its favor in the state, in civil society, and in political society".
 Pinochet was determined that the military not be punished for its role in overthrowing Allende's government or for the years of military dictatorship.
 Aylwin did attempt to bring to justice those in the military who committed abuses.